erikphansen/bin/README.md

 bin
 ===

-My shell setup.
-Just using Github as an offsite backup of this Git repo.
+My shell setup, as well as a growing array of setup and config files for apps such as Karabiner Elements and Hammerspoon.

-This `bin` dir lives locally in my home folder.
+This `bin` dir lives in my Dropbox folder.
+I then have a symlink in my home folder so that `~/bin` will actually point to `~/Dropbox/bin`.
+You could also clone this repo to your machine's `~/bin` location.

 The contents of my shell config files are as follows:

 ```shell
 # ~/.config/fish/config.fish